Last updated on December 13th, 2021 at 05:37 pm

 Having grown up with allergies, I’ve always had issues breathing at certain times of the year.
-Being an ex smoker, I’m overly paranoid about air quality and possible damage to my lungs.
+Being an ex-smoker, I’m overly paranoid about air quality and possible damage to my lungs.
 For that reason, I’ve developed a system to keep the air quality in my garage gym as clean and safe as I can possibly manage.

 We build a home gym to improve our health.
 We owe it to ourselves to make sure that home gym isn’t actually making us sick instead!

 I pull out my dehumidifier (see the one I use here on Amazon) at the first sign of humidity in the late spring or early summer.
-It runs pretty much non stop until fall.
+It runs pretty much non-stop until fall.
 I aim to keep the humidity under 50%.
-This helps prevent any mold or mildew build up.
+This helps prevent any mold or mildew build-up.
 As a huge side benefit, it makes it much more comfortable to work out in the summer!

 It gets cold here near Chicago.
 Like arctic tundra cold!
 Money spent on a solid space heater is money well spent, and I can’t recommend this one by Dr. Infrared highly enough!!!

 Once it gets cold, it also tends to get dry.
-So along with the heater, I trade my summer time dehumidifier for a humidifier that can add a little moisture to the air.
+So along with the heater, I trade my summertime dehumidifier for a humidifier that can add a little moisture to the air.
 It significantly improves the air quality and also makes things a lot more comfortable.

 Adding a humidifier will also help you and your equipment last longer.
 It will prevent drying and cracking of your hands as well as drying and cracking of things like your bench.

 Quick Tips to Help Your Home Gym Air Quality

 I’ve got two last tips for improving the air quality in your home gym.
 One obvious and one maybe not so much.